 The National Cabinet agreed on 9 April 2020 to a nationally consistent approach to hardship support across essential services for households and small businesses.

-State and territory governments will adopt similar principles for essential services, including water utilities and local governments.
+State and territory governments adopted similar principles for essential services, including water utilities and local governments.

-The principles will ensure it is as simple and easy as possible for people to get support for essential services.
-Businesses eligible for the JobKeeper payment will automatically be considered to be under ‘financial stress’ for the purposes of accessing hardship support.
+The principles ensure simple and easy access to support for essential services.
+Businesses eligible for the JobKeeper payment are automatically considered to be under ‘financial stress’ for the purposes of accessing hardship support.

-The principles, based on the government’s recently released Statement of Expectations for the energy sector, include:
+The principles, based on the government’s Statement of Expectations for the energy sector, include: